arvados/rnaseq-cwl-training/_episodes/05-scatter.md

 ```
 {: .language-yaml }

+> ## Running the workflow
+>
+> Run this workflow.
+You will still have separate results from fastq
+> and and STAR, but now you will only have a single
-Run this workflow to get a single `featurecounts.tsv` file with a
-column for each bam file.
+> `featurecounts.tsv` file with a column for each bam file.
+>
+{: .challenge }